Price Discrimination in International Airline Markets: Introduction

-Additionally, we complement recent research related specifically to airline pricing, particularly \cite{Lazarev2013}, \cite{LiGranadosNetessine2014}, and \cite{Williams2020}.\footnote{ Relatedly, \cite{BorensteinRose1994}, \cite{puller2012does, ChandraLederman2018} use a regression approach to study effects of oligopoly on price dispersion and price discrimination in airline markets.} \cite{Lazarev2013} considers a model of inter-temporal price discrimination with one service cabin and finds large potential gains from allowing reallocation among passengers arriving at different times before the flight (through ticket resale). \cite{Williams2020} further allows for dynamic adjustment of prices in response to stochastic demand and finds that dynamic pricing (relative to a single price) increases total welfare at the expense of business passengers. \cite{LiGranadosNetessine2014} use an instrumental variables strategy to study strategic behavior of passengers and infer that between 5\% and 20\% of passengers wait to purchase in a sample of domestic markets, with the share decreasing in market distance.\footnote{ We expect the share to be small in our context because we study long-haul international markets.} Incorporating this strategic consumer behavior into a structural model of pricing like \cite{Lazarev2013}, \cite{Williams2020}, and ours remains unexplored due to theoretical and computational difficulties, although \cite{Lazarev2013} allows passengers to cancel their ticket.
+Additionally, we complement recent research related specifically to airline pricing, particularly \cite{Lazarev2013}, \cite{LiGranadosNetessine2014}, and \cite{Williams2020}.\footnote{Also see \cite{BorensteinRose1994}, \cite{puller2012does, ChandraLederman2018}, who use a regression approach to study effects of oligopoly on dispersion in airfares.} \cite{Lazarev2013} considers a model of inter-temporal price discrimination with one service cabin and finds large potential gains from allowing reallocation among passengers arriving at different times before the flight.
+Like us \cite{Williams2020} further allows for dynamic adjustment of prices in response to stochastic demand and finds that dynamic pricing (relative to a single price) increases total welfare at the expense of relatively inelastic customers who arrive late.
+Our paper, however, differs from the existing literature on price discrimination in several ways.
+First, we model inter-temporal and intra-temporal price discrimination, closely capturing a multiproduct airline's decisions to screen passengers between cabin classes.
+Our results suggest that these two aspects jointly affect welfare.
+Second, like \cite{Lazarev2013}, we model connecting passengers, who play an important role in dynamic adjustments to remaining seats.
+Third, we model the airlines' ability to choose the number of seats available to passengers at any given time before the flight, which mimics the complicated selling algorithms that airlines use in practice.
+Lastly, we observe passengers' travel reasons, so we can measure business and leisure passenger welfare separately.

-Building on \cite{Lazarev2013} and \cite{Williams2020}, we allow the airline to manage revenue by optimally choosing the number of seats to release and by screening passengers between two cabins.
-Through counterfactuals, our approach allows us to measure the importance of different channels through which inefficiencies arise in airline markets.
-In terms of estimation, we also allow a rich specification for unobserved heterogeneity across markets via a random coefficients approach to estimation.
-The richness of random coefficients allows us capture variation in demand parameters due to permanent and unobserved differences across markets.